NBA Rumors: Jacque Vaugn Has ‘Legitimate Opportunity’ To Become Brooklyn Nets’ Permanent Head Coach

 Just days before the NBA suspended its 2019-20 season, Kenny Atkinson shockingly resigned his post as head coach of the Brooklyn Nets, which elevated his top assistant — Jacque Vaughn — to the role of interim head coach.
-According to The Athletic‘s Shams Charania, the Nets are now considering Vaughn as a permanent-basis candidate for the position.
+According to The Athletic‘s Shams Charania, the Nets are now considering Vaughn as a permanent candidate for the position.

 Charania reported on Vaughn’s potential promotion while appearing on the June 9 episode of the Load Management podcast.
-While discussing the Nets’ head coaching situation with hosts Zach Frydenlund and Adam Caparell, Charania opined that the 45-year-old Vaughn will be given a “legitimate opportunity” to remain Brooklyn’s head coach beyond this season.
+While discussing the Nets’ head coaching situation with hosts Zach Frydenlund and Adam Caparell, Charania opined that the 45-year-old Vaughn would be given a “legitimate opportunity” to remain Brooklyn’s head coach beyond this season.

-“I really do think that the Nets will give Jacque Vaughn a legitimate opportunity to win the job,” said Charania.
+“I really do think that the Nets will give Jacque Vaughn a legitimate opportunity to win the job,” Charania said.
 “This is a guy that comes from the Spurs background, has the same pedigree as [Nets GM] Sean Marks.
 As far as I know, he does a good job of working with players, building that relationship.
 As crazy as it is maybe for you guys to hear, Jacque Vaughn is going to get a legitimate opportunity to win this job, and obviously we’ll be able to see that beginning July 31.”

 Although he holds a career coaching record of just 60-158 — he previously directed a rebuilding Orlando Magic squad to two losing seasons before getting fired mid-way through year three — Vaughn is the product of an impressive coaching tree and also spent 12 years in the league as a player.